Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ## Introduction

-In this tutorial we will cover the use of Hardhat, a powerful EVM development tool.
+In this tutorial we will cover the use of Hardhat, a powerful EVM development tool, together with Avalanche.
 More specifically, we will cover how to configure it to work with Avalanche CChain and how to use the Hardhat `fork` mechanism to test your DeFi Dapp.